-Online companies are enabled, centered and bound by its technology foundation.
+Online companies are enabled, centered, and bound by their technology foundation.
 Commercial success is heavenly dependent on the extent technology can keep up with the continuous advancing product and market dynamics.

 From START-UP excitement ...

 They operate an increasingly complex platform driven by increasing urgencies for customer-facing features to grow the user base of their IT platform.
 For the right entrepreneurial reasons, this has become their primary IT focus.
 Keeping up with the essential business development from start-up, break-even to the glorious scale-up phase.
 It all paid off well.

 The business seems to be ready to fly off to new heights.
 New investors and stakeholders are lining up to participate in this next-level journey.
 New management and talent are attracted to join the ride with many new product ideas to add to the booming IT roadmap.
 New ambitions are set to reach market dominance with winner-takes-it-all bravery.